SCL 2025

 Summa Ensemble - Workshop Pieces 2025:

 All Summa Ensembles taking part in the Competition shall prepare the compulsory piece for the first workshop.
-For the second workshop, you may choose a piece from your additional program.
+For the second workshop, you may choose a piece from your competition additional program.
 This piece needs to be confirmed by the Artistic Director.

 Inspiration: Film Music